 Although cognitive biases tend to be easier to resolve than emotional biases once the faulty logic underpinning them is highlighted, ML can provide a powerful means of correcting for both.
 ML can even be used to identify biased trading decisions by other investors, potentially creating opportunities to buy or sell mispriced securities.

 And while machines are susceptible to biases of their own, mitigating them is almost always easier than remedying those held by people.
-After all, many human biases operate on an unconscious level, whereas a lack of fairness in artificial intelligence (AI) can be systematized and quantified.
+After all, many human biases operate on an unconscious level, whereas a lack of fairness in artificial intelligence (AI) can be systematized and quantified. are also working to form a set of unified standards to help incorporate these factors into the investment process.

-Sources of AI Bias
+Sources of AI bias

 There are several ways bias can creep into machine learning systems, including biased training data, poor data handling, inappropriate model selection or incorrect algorithm design.
 These need to be addressed by implementing a comprehensive bias pipeline that adheres to clear principles laid out in a decision framework for the development and deployment of responsible AI applications.
 By striving towards ethical goals such as fairness, accountability and transparency (see Figure 2), firms will go a long way towards tackling bias in AI.